rafayet-monon/yellowpage_directory_ci/README.md

 # yellowpage_directory_ci
 A online directory service with e commerce created using PHP Codeigniter.

 This is a dynamic web application.
+It has following features-

         1. Service categories.
         2. Sub category under category.